Methodology

 Detailed techno-economic modelling

-At the core of every engagement is a custom techno-economic model — first-principles physics and engineering coupled to the full cost stack — that lets you compare every viable option on a like-for-like basis, across the operation and over time, and see which one wins, by how much, and when.
+At the core of every engagement is a custom techno-economic model (first-principles physics, chemistry and engineering coupled to the full economics) that lets you compare every viable option on a like-for-like basis, across the operation and over time, and see which one wins, by how much, and when.

 What it gives you: the value drivers laid bare: the assumptions that matter, the sensitivities that move the answer, and a clear, costed pathway you can defend to a board.
 The same approach evaluates a fleet's route to net zero or the economics of a processing technology or project; only the metrics change: total cost of ownership and carbon for decarbonisation, or recovery, throughput, net present value and ramp-up risk for minerals processing.